-If you’re having trouble kicking off your New Year’s Resolutions, you’re not alone.
+If you’re having trouble sticking to your healthy habits, you’re not alone.
 Sometimes, getting started is the hardest part.
 With that in mind, we’re here to help with some tips for starting (or restarting) healthy habits for 2020.

 Step One: Realistic, Definitive Goals

 It’s hard to focus on healthy habits if you don’t have a goal – one that’s measurable and realistic.
 For example, if your goal is to “be healthier” or “lose weight” you’ll have a hard time staying motivated, even if you start to see results.
 In the same vein, setting unrealistic goals will just set you up for disappointment.

 By keeping your goals a) realistic and b) measurable you can use your results to motivate you further towards your final goal.
 For example, if you want to eat more plant-based meals, perhaps your goal is to eat at least one plant-based meal per day for the next month.
 Or challenge yourself to a 22-Day smoothie challenge to enjoy the benefits of plant-based meals for 22 days.

 Step Two: Cut Bad Habits